XO3D Studio · 3D Artist

 Develop Artistic Skills

-Art Fundamentals: Focus on developing a strong understanding of color theory, composition, anatomy, and perspective.
+Art Fundamentals: Focus on developing a strong understanding of colour theory, composition, anatomy, and perspective.
 These are crucial for creating visually appealing and accurate 3D models.

 Practice Regularly: Constant practice is key to improvement.
 Start with simple projects and gradually increase complexity as you become more comfortable with the tools and techniques.